 Also of interest is that Brunswick has more people living here who work in computers and math than 95% of the places in the US.

-Brunswick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Brunswick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Brunswick in 2010 was $30,490, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,960 for a family of four.
+The per capita income in Brunswick in 2018 was $39,084, which is upper middle income relative to Maine and the nation.
+This equates to an annual income of $156,336 for a family of four.
 However, Brunswick contains both very wealthy and poor people as well.

 The people who call Brunswick home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brunswick residents report their race to be White, followed by Asian.
-Important ancestries of people in Brunswick include Irish, French , German, and Italian.
+The greatest number of Brunswick residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brunswick include English, Irish, German, French, and French Canadian.

 The most common language spoken in Brunswick is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.